2021 Western North America heat wave: Wildfires

-Despite deployment of more than 9,000 firefighters in the United States to extinguish them by July 1 and more than 17,000 by mid-July, the size and number of the fires grew.
+Despite deployment of more than 17,000 firefighters by mid-July, the size and number of the fires grew.
 Almost 1000000 acres of forest were consumed by large wildfires, and more than 2250000 acres were burnt in the United States as of July 15.
 The intensity of the fires moved the US fire preparedness alert level to 5 (highest) by July 14, which was an early start of the wildfire season.
-In addition to that, Governors Kate Brown of Oregon, Jay Inslee of Washington and Brad Little of Idaho declared states of emergency due to the extreme risk of wildfires.
+In addition to that, the Governors of Oregon, Washington, and Idaho declared states of emergency due to the extreme risk of wildfires.
 The Canadian army officials set up a coordination center in Edmonton in order to assist wildfire actions in British Columbia, which would be directed until July 19.
-Higher-than-average burning also appeared in Albertan, Saskatchewan and Manitoba forests.

 As the extreme heat and dry conditions persisted, scientists, firefighters and various politicians urged residents not to use fireworks during Independence Day celebrations in the Western United States and on Canada Day in Alberta.
-In addition to that, Washington and British Columbia enacted state-/provincewide bans on most open fires, and Washington authorities also issuing a total fire ban in state parks.
-Idaho and Manitoba were using more regionalized approaches, though the latter suspended all burning permits provincewide.
+In addition to that, Washington and British Columbia enacted state-/provincewide bans on most open fires.
+Other areas such as Idaho and Manitoba used more localized approaches to burn restrictions.

+As of September 14, 2021, the National Interagency Fire Center (NIFC) reported that 44,647 wildfires in the United States had burned 5.6 million acres of land.
+Similarly, the Canadian Interagency Forest Fire Centre (CIFFC) announced that 6,317 wildfires burned 10.34 million acres.
+Due to the earliness and severity of the wildfire season, the United States and Canada were unable to provide each other with aid to jointly combat fires.
+Initially, the NIFC declared that the United States and Canada had a preparedness level of 5, meaning it had the potential to exhaust firefighting resources.
+However, by September 20, 2021, the national preparedness level was reduced to 4 and 1 for the United States and Canada, respectively.

+Prior to the start of the extreme heat wave, wildfire risk was greatly elevated by existing weather conditions.
+In April 2021, the North American wildfire season was predicted to be severe due to record drought conditions and high spring temperatures in the West.
+In May, more than 75% of the western United States experienced drought conditions, with 21% of these conditions being deemed as "exceptional drought", which is the most extreme level of drought.
+These extreme conditions result in a lack of moisture on the ground that is imperative for combating wildfires.
+In Arizona, there were 311 early wildfires in the first four months of the year, compared to 127 in the same period in 2020.

+In July 2021, haze from West Coast fires resulted in air quality alerts in East Coast cities.

+In Montana, evacuation orders had displaced around 600 people by early August.

+On October 21, the national preparedness level was lowered to 1, while by November 5, a total of 48,725 wildfires had burned more than 6.5 million acres across the United States, according to the National Interagency Fire Center (NIFC).